electron/electron/docs/tutorial/quick-start.md

   // Create the browser window.
   mainWindow = new BrowserWindow({width: 800, height: 600});

+  //Basic chrome debugging in your Electron application. mainWindow.openDevTools({
+      detach: <true or false>
+    })

   // and load the index.html of the app. mainWindow.loadUrl('file://' + __dirname + '/index.html');